 4. Use Reputable Email Service Providers

-Partner with established email service providers (ESPs) that have strong anti-spam policies and maintain good IP reputations.
-ESPs often have mechanisms to prevent blacklisting and can assist in managing your sender reputation.
+Work with email service providers (ESPs) that take spam seriously and have good IP reputations.
+They usually have tools to help prevent blacklisting and can back you up with managing your sender reputation.

 5. Regularly Check Your IP Reputation